Estimated read time: 13 minutes

 Let’s say you create content, are a decent journalistic storyteller and share somewhat in-depth solutions and ideas in your content.
 At some point, one of your articles will show up in search engine searches.
 Even without any formal SEO strategy and research.

 Of course, sometimes the articles that rank aren’t the ones we want to rank the most.
-I say “the most” because if we didn’t want it to succeed why did we even write it?
+I say “the most” because if we didn’t want it to succeed why did we even write them?

 They may not attract the audience we are actually trying to go after.
 But because people are searching for the topic and we have an in-depth article that appears to answer the question, we rank.